FaithArikan/ProjectOperator/Assets/RULES_MONITOR_SETUP.md

 ### Style the UI

 Match the rules monitor UI to your game's aesthetic:
-- Use the same CRT effect as the brain monitor
 - Apply similar fonts and colors
 - Add scanlines, static, or glitch effects
 - Use DOTween animations for button interactions